nicoddemus/ezored/docs/DEPENDENCY.md

 # Dependency

-A dependency consists in a small part of software, like a HTTP library, ZIP libary or your custom business rule code, that will be reused by your other projects.
+A dependency consists in a small part of software, like a HTTP library, ZIP library, openssl, curl or your custom business code, that will be reused by your other projects.

 ### Dependency file

-The dependecy file have this properties:
+The dependency file has this properties:
 - type
 - name
 - version

 The property `"type"` define how Ezored will get your dependency.
 Today we support types:
+- local
 - github

 The property `"name"` define how Ezored will find your dependency based on `"type"`.
+Example:
+- `local` = You need set the path to the dependency directory, ex: `${HOME}/my-dependency`
+- `github` = You need set the repository name, ex: `ezored/dependency-sample`

-The property `"version"` define what version Ezored need download, ex: "1.2.0".
+The property `"version"` define what version Ezored need download, ex: `"1.2.0"`.
 Git repositories have some especial version parse rules:
 - `b:master` = will download version from branch "master"
 - `t:1.2.0` = will download version from tag "1.2.0"
 - `c:ef016c0` = will download version from commit "ef016c0"